 Common Existing Hot Press Adhesives

-Hot press or hot melt adhesives are thermoplastic adhesives applied in a molten or suspended state and then solidified upon crosslinking and cooling.
-They offer a fast and efficient bonding solution commonly used in manufacturing and woodworking applications.
+Hot-press and hot-melt adhesives are thermoplastic adhesives applied in a molten or suspended state and then solidified upon heating, pressing and/or cooling.
+They offer a fast and efficient bonding method commonly used in panel manufacturing and woodworking applications.

 Polyvinyl alcohol (PVA)

 PVA thermoset adhesives are frequently utilized in the packaging and paper industries.
 This is because they adhere well to a range of materials, have a desirable consistency/tack, and can have a quick application time.
-However, the precursor (polyvinyl acetate, or PVAc) is currently sourced from fossil fuels and PVA is slow to biodegrade.
+However, its precursor is currently sourced partly from fossil fuels and PVA can be slow to biodegrade.
 In addition, the price of PVA has been trending upward, and unless its source of feedstocks change, they will remain a net contributor to unwanted carbon emissions.

 Polyolefin

 Polyamide hot melt adhesives are known for their excellent heat resistance and are used in applications ranging from textile and forest products to automobile tires.
 In addition, they offer a strong and durable bond to various substrates.
 These are currently the largest class of thermosetting resins, with urea-formaldehyde (UF) resins comprising up to 80% produced worldwide.
 Another type of polyamide, melamine-formaldehyde resins, are often used in laminates such as flooring.
-Although formaldehyde is more tightly bound in melamine-formaldehyde resins than in urea-formaldehyde, efforts are underway to find alternatives to formaldehyde-containing resins due to ever-tightening regulations.
+Phenol-formaldehyde (PF) resins are used predominantly in applications that may have significant exposure to moisture, such as exterior rated OSB (types 3 and 4).
+Although formaldehyde is more tightly bound in melamine-formaldehyde and phenol-formaldehyde resins than in urea-formaldehyde, efforts are underway to find alternatives to all formaldehyde-containing resins due to ever-tightening regulations.

 Polyester

-Polyester hot melt adhesives are widely utilized in the woodworking and furniture industries.
+Polyester hot-melt adhesives are widely utilized in the woodworking and furniture industries.
 They have high strength and may bind with various materials, including wood, metal, and polymers.
-While they are non-volatile and bio-based polyesters have been demonstrated and may realistically have a sustainable future, most are currently derived from crude oil and natural gas.
+While they are non-volatile and bio-based polyesters have been demonstrated so they may realistically have a sustainable future, most are currently derived from crude oil and natural gas.

 Choosing the right adhesive for your application ensures a strong and reliable bond.
 Here are some key considerations when selecting an adhesive:

-• Environmental Conditions: Will they be exposed to heat, moisture, or chemicals?
+2. 2.
+Environmental conditions: Will they be exposed to heat, moisture, shifting winds, or chemicals?
 Some adhesives offer better resistance to these factors than others, so it is important to consider the operating conditions when selecting an adhesive.

-• Application Method: The application method can affect the efficiency of the bonding process.
-For instance, some adhesives are applied in a liquid form, while others are applied in a more of a paste form or even a solid powder in some cases.
+3. 3.
+Application method: The application method can affect the efficiency of the bonding process.
+For instance, some adhesives are applied in a liquid form, while others are applied in more of a paste form or even a solid in some cases.
+In addition, some adhesives require heat and pressure to form cross linking bonds (hot-press adhesives) while others only require heat (hot-melt adhesives).

-• Safety and Sustainability: Look for glues that are low VOC and non-toxic, and choose sustainable options when possible.
-They are likely to have a lower carbon footprint as well.
+6. 6.
+Safety and sustainability: Look for glues that are water-based with low VOC content and choose sustainable, plant-based options when possible.
+Not only are they generally safer to use, but are likely to have a lower carbon footprint as well.
+Modern plant-based adhesives may also be higher performance than ones in years past.

 When manufacturing products that come into contact with people or the environment, it’s crucial to prioritize safety and sustainability.
 The following are the benefits of choosing safe and sustainable adhesives: